Cray-HPE/docs-csm/operations/validate_csm_health.md

    This example output shows that the pre-made end-user UAI image (`cray/cray-uai-sles15sp2:1.0.11`) is registered with UAS.
 This does not necessarily mean this image is installed in the container image registry, but it is configured for use.
 If other UAI images have been created and registered, they may also show up here, which is acceptable.

 <a name="uas-uai-validate-create"></a>

-### 5.2 Validate UAI Creation
+### 5.2 Validate UAI creation

-   > **`IMPORTANT:`** If you are upgrading CSM and your site does not use UAIs, skip UAS and UAI validation.
+   > **IMPORTANT:** If the site does not use UAIs, skip UAS and UAI validation.
+If UAIs are used, there are
-   > If you do use UAIs, there are products that configure UAS like Cray Analytics and Cray Programming
+   > products that configure UAS like Cray Analytics and Cray Programming Environment that
-   > Environment.
-These must be working correctly with UAIs and should be validated and corrected (the
+   > must be working correctly with UAIs, and should be validated (the procedures for this are
-   > procedures for this are beyond the scope of this document) prior to validating UAS and UAI.
-Failures
+   > beyond the scope of this document) prior to validating UAS and UAI.
+Failures in UAI creation that result
-   > in UAI creation that result from incorrect or incomplete installation of these products will generally
+   > from incorrect or incomplete installation of these products will generally take the form of UAIs stuck in
-   > take the form of UAIs stuck in 'waiting' state trying to set up volume mounts.
+   > waiting state trying to set up volume mounts.
 See the
    > [UAI Troubleshooting](#uas-uai-validate-debug) section for more information.

 This procedure must run on a master or worker node (not the PIT node and not `ncn-w001`) on the system.
 (It is also possible to do from an external host, but the procedure for that is not covered here).